 Cheenaka variety of Karpoora is Ati Pittala – increases Pitta Dosha.

-Its vapors inhaled lead to relief from chest congestion due to excessive sputum.
-It is also used in cough treatment.
+Inhalation of its vapours helps in relieving chest congestion due to excessive sputum.
+It is also used in treatment of cough.

 Camphor oil is used externally to treat arthritis pain and rheumatism.